-- efficiency, economy, and quality of care.
+- c.
+Supplemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
 Specify whether supplemental or enhanced payments are made.
 Select one: - No. The state does not make supplemental or enhanced payments for waiver services. - Yes.
 The state makes supplemental or enhanced payments for waiver services.

 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
 Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.
-Append dix I: Financial Accountability I-3: Payment (4 of 7) ayments to state or Local Government Providers.
-Specify whether state or local government providers receive payment or the provision of waiver services.
+Append lix I: Financial Accountability I-3: Payment (4 of 7) syments to state or Local Government Providers.
+Specify whether state or local government providers receive payment r the provision of waiver services.
 No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
 Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.
-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: Appen dix I: Financial Accountability I-3: Payment (5 of 7) e.
-A mount of Payment to State or Local Government Providers. pe st pecify whether any state or local government provider receives payments (including regular and any supplemental ayments) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the tate recoups the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
-Select the: $\overline{\underline{A}}$ nswers provided in Appendix I-3-d indicate that you do not need to complete this section.
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: Append lix I: Financial Accountability I-3: Payment (5 of 7) e.
+Ai mount of Payment to State or Local Government Providers. pa sta pecify whether any state or local government provider receives payments (including regular and any supplemental syments) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the atterecoups the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
+Select the: Ā nswers provided in Appendix I-3-d indicate that you do not need to complete this section.
 The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.
 The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.
 The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 When a state or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the state recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.
 Describe the recoupment process: